orichalcink/scripting_language/README.md

 - `--log-preprocessor` - Display all tokens after processing the tokens.
 - `--skip-preprocessor` - Skip processing the tokens in the preprocessor.
 - `--bench` - Measure and display the execution time.
-- `--macro-depth=INTEGER` - set the maximum macro recursion that is used for preventing infinite macro loops.
+- `--macro-depth=INTEGER` - Set the maximum macro recursion that is used for preventing infinite macro loops.
+- `--no-predefined-macros` - Do not define any predefined macros.